“I can’t get my board members to perform!“

 WHY then, would you expect board members who were not strategically recruited and selected to perform at an “All-Star” level if the bar was set at the lowest level?

 The level of board performance you get is directly related to the recruitment, training, and playing opportunities they get!
+How much are you pushing your board for performance?

 It is simply unfair to recruit new board members using phrases like “all you have to do is show up to board meetings and help with an annual event” or “It’s not hard…staff does most of the work and the board just listens to reports at board meetings.”